vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ### Evening laundry trip

-In the evening, around 4 PM, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Aveue, to do my heavy laundry.
+In the evening, around 4 PM, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Avenue, to do my heavy laundry.

 ## Saturday July 3

-In the afternoon, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Aveue, to do my regular laundry.
+In the afternoon, I went to the Laundry Room (Golden Bear), a laundromat on San Pablo Avenue, to do my regular laundry.
 I was in the place from around 1:50 PM till around 2:20 PM.